• Share this on:

 Entering the European market for blueberries

-1. What requirements and certifications must blueberries comply with to be allowed on the European market?
+1. What requirements and certifications must blueberries meet and have to be allowed on the European market?

 Fresh blueberries must comply with the general requirements for fresh fruit and vegetables, which you can find on the CBI market information platform.
 My Trade Assistant of Access2Markets provides an overview of export requirements for blueberries and other berries of the Vaccinium genus (product code 08104000).